Community Advisory Committee

 Curator of Civic Engagement at the Kislak Center for Special Collections, Rare Books and Manuscripts

-Samantha is a Philadelphia native with a diverse career facilitating community-based arts, education, and cultural heritage projects.
+Samantha Hill is a Philadelphia native with a diverse career facilitating community-based arts, education, and cultural heritage projects.
 She holds master’s degrees from the University of Michigan, School of Information, and the School of the Art Institute of Chicago.
 Before coming to Penn, Samantha collaborated with community organizations to produce archive-based exhibits and K-12 educational programs based on BIPOC regional history and empowerment.
 She is also the creator of the Kinship Project, a community photography-based archive from African American families, 1839-2012.
 As the Curator of Civic Engagement, Samantha works closely with non-profit organizations to preserve the stories of our city’s diverse cultures.
 She collaborates with community groups to develop digital archives projects that extend access of Philadelphia-based collections for public knowledge.

 Christopher R. Rogers, Ph.D